onukafavour/HACKBIO-INTERNSHIP-2026/STage_one_Essay.md

 protein_upper <- toupper(protein_sequence)
 ```

-This simple transformation ensures "claude", "CLAUDE", and "ClaUdE" all produce the same result.
+This simple transformation ensures "kachi", "KACHI", and "KaChi" all produce the same result.

 ## Step 5: Implementing the Lookup and Accumulation Logic